raczben/tco_study/README.md

 );
 ```

 This implementation will fail the timings.
-The timing analizer will report negative-slack in the
+The timing analyzer will report negative-slack in the
 setup time of the virtual `clkB_virt` clock:

 | Port name   | setup slack | hold slack |